gudlyf/TerraformOpenVPN/README.md

 7. In the cloud provider you're using, edit the region in `variables.tf` as needed (default is Canada).
 8. For GCP, be sure you've created a new project and noted it in `variables.tf`.
 9. cd to the cloud provider directory and perform a `terraform apply`.
-10. The new `.ovpn` file will be copied from new instance (GCP coming soon -- for now you must SSH in and manually grab it).
+10. The new `.ovpn` file will be copied from new instance into `cert_details`.
 Open with your OpenVPN client.

 ## To Do